MSSP ACOs: 2025 Final Rule Impact

-As of January 1, 2024, the Shared Savings Program boasted 480 ACOs with over 634,000 providers and organizations, serving more than 10.8 million beneficiaries—making it the largest value-based care program in the U.S.
+As of January 1, 2024, the Medicare Shared Savings Program (MSSP) boasted 480 ACOs with over 634,000 providers and organizations, serving more than 10.8 million beneficiaries—making it the largest value-based care program in the U.S.

 Prepaid Shared Savings